Chronic Lymphocytic Leukemia Treatment

 See Drugs Approved for Chronic Lymphocytic Leukemia for more information.

 - Immunomodulating agent: Lenalidomide stimulates T cells to kill leukemia cells.
-It may be used alone or with rituximab in patients with symptomatic or progressive CLL.
+It may be used alone or with rituximab in patients with symptomatic or progressive, recurrent, or refractory CLL.

-- CAR T-cell therapy: This type of immunotherapy changes the patient's T cells (a type of immune system cell) so they will attack certain proteins on the surface of cancer cells.
+- CAR T-cell therapy: This treatment changes the patient's T cells (a type of immune system cell) so they will attack certain proteins on the surface of cancer cells.
 T cells are taken from the patient and special receptors are added to their surface in the laboratory.
 The changed cells are called chimeric antigen receptor (CAR) T cells.
 The CAR T cells are grown in the laboratory and given to the patient by infusion.
 The CAR T cells multiply in the patient's blood and attack cancer cells.
-CAR T-cell therapy is being studied in the treatment of symptomatic or progressive CLL.
+CAR T-cell therapy is being studied in the treatment of recurrent or refractory CLL.

 New types of treatment are being tested in clinical trials.